 Most social insurance payments can be paid to you outside of this state, though the duration can depend on the payment and your circumstances.
 However, to get a social assistance payment you must live in the State.

 In general you can take up to 2 weeks holidays each year and have your social welfare payment paid.
-However you must always contact your local social welfare office or your Department of Social Protection representative (formerly known as the Community Welfare Officer) to check your entitlements before planning or taking holidays.
+However you must always contact your local Intreo centre or social welfare office or your Department of Social Protection representative (formerly known as the Community Welfare Officer) to check your entitlements before planning or taking holidays.
 If you plan to take longer holidays or to be abroad for an extended period your social welfare payment may not be paid.

 If you are getting Jobseeker's Allowance or Jobseeker's Benefit you can go on holiday for a maximum of 2 weeks and get the 2 weeks payment on your return.
-You must notify your social welfare local office before taking your holiday.
+You must notify your Intreo centre or social welfare local office before taking your holiday.
 Some social welfare offices allow you to apply for holidays online.
 Both payments can also be paid on your return from representing Ireland in an amateur capacity at international sporting event.
 You must get written confirmation of the sport and time involved from the governing sporting body.